18 Trails... maps, reports, photos. Scroll down or click on links below:

 Legacy Trail - a Top 10 Florida bike Trail - The bike trail runs from south Sarasota to Venice along an old Seaboard Air Line Railroad corridor.
 It passes through Oscar Scherer State Park, continuing on to Venice, where it connects near the historic Venice Train Station to Venetian Waterway Park.

 Old Fort King Trail - Multi-use trail (biking, walking/hiking, horseback riding).
-First 2.4 miles from Sargeant Park is paved, the remainder is off-road through forest at Lower Hillsborough Wilderness Preserve and Hillsborough River State Park.
+First 2.4 miles from Sargeant Park is paved, with a portion sharing the roadway with autos (private driveway crossings).
+The remainder is off-road through forest at Lower Hillsborough Wilderness Preserve and Hillsborough River State Park.
+Due to heat but mostly due to bugs, we recommend this as a cold-weather ride!
 (Reported: Feb.
 2013)

 End Points: John B. Sargeant